Governance: Governance as process

 In its most abstract sense, governance is a theoretical concept referring to the actions and processes by which stable practices and organizations arise and persist.
 These actions and processes may operate in formal and informal organizations of any size; and they may function for any purpose, good or evil, for profit or not.
 Conceiving of governance in this way, one can apply the concept to states, to corporations, to non-profits, to NGOs, to partnerships and other associations, to business relationships (especially complex outsourcing relationships), to project teams, and to any number of humans engaged in some purposeful activity.

 Most theories of governance as process arose out of neoclassical economics.
 These theories build deductive models, based on the assumptions of modern economics, to show how rational actors may come to establish and sustain formal organizations, including firms and states, and informal organizations, such as networks and practices for governing the commons.
 Many of these theories draw on transaction cost economics.

-Public governance

-There is a distinction between the concepts of governance and politics.
-Politics involves processes by which a group of people (perhaps with divergent opinions or interests) reach collective decisions generally regarded as binding on the group, and enforced as common policy.
-Governance, on the other hand, conveys the administrative and process-oriented elements of governing rather than its antagonistic ones.
-Such an argument continues to assume the possibility of the traditional separation between "politics" and "administration".
-Contemporary governance practice and theory sometimes questions this distinction, premising that both "governance" and "politics" involve aspects of power and accountability.

-In general terms, public governance occurs in three broad ways: